Perhaps the hottest pepper on the planet…

 How is there medicinal value to a pepper this hot?

 It all comes down to the chemical compound in all hot peppers – capsaicin.
 Capsaicin is what provides the heat sensation of chili peppers further down the pepper scale that’s so beloved by many.
 Another effect of capsaicin is that it can have a numbing effect on the tissue on which it’s placed (hence the amount of pain-relieving over the counter creams made with capsaicin).

 Where can you buy Dragon’s Breath peppers?

-You can purchase Dragon’s Breath pepper seeds online, but don’t expect to find them at your local gardening center.
+You can purchase Dragon’s Breath pepper seeds online (Amazon), but don’t expect to find them at your local gardening center.
 This is not a chili pepper being cultivated for much commercial use, so it’s limited to specialty shops.
 For most, it’s just too hot for consumption.
 Even among extreme eaters, this is another world of heat.